astronomer/airflow-guides/guides/kubepod-operator.md

 Make a copy of `~/.aws/credentials` and `~/.aws/config` available to your Airflow environment.
 If you run Airflow using the Astro CLI, create a new directory called `.aws` in the `include` folder of your Astro project and copy both files into it.

-Lastly, [create a new EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) and assign the the newly created role to it.
+Lastly, [create a new EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html) and assign the newly created role to it.

 ### Step 2: Retrieve the KubeConfig file from the EKS cluster